ab5181/hpc-repo/README.md

  At the end we summarize the model size and compute accuracies for student and teacher
 # Running Quantization

+- Dependencies
+    - transformers
+    - numpy
+    - pandas
+    - nlp
+    - matplotlib
+    - torch
+    - nltk
+    - pytorch_lightning
+    - math
+    - os
+    - torchmatrics

-There are two ways to run and compare the affects of integer quantization.
+There are two ways to run and compare the affects of 8-bit integer quantization.

 ## First Option - Download ipynb and raw directory into Colab